 Joining Go1’s Global Learning Strategist Caroline Brant is a lineup of L&D talent not to be missed.
-We bring together Global Industry Analyst Josh Bersin, Microsoft L&D Manager Jane Hourigan, and Director of Learning Brandon Carson of Delta as they talk how learners access and consume training, and what it means for L&D professionals.
-Register now to save your spot!
+We brought together Global Industry Analyst Josh Bersin, Microsoft L&D Manager Jane Hourigan, and Director of Learning Brandon Carson of Delta to talk about how learners access and consume training, and what that means for L&D professionals.

 Global Industry Analyst | Dean, Josh Bersin Academy

 Josh Bersin founded Bersin & Associates in 2001 to provide research and advisory services focused on corporate learning.
 He expanded the company’s coverage to encompass HR, talent management, talent acquisition, and leadership and became a recognized expert in the talent market.
 Bersin sold the company to Deloitte in 2012.

 In 2019, Bersin founded the Josh Bersin Academy, a professional development academy which has become the “home for HR” in past months.
 He is frequently featured in publications such as Forbes, Harvard Business Review, HR Executive, The Wall Street Journal, and CLO Magazine.
 He is a popular blogger and has more than 800,000 followers on LinkedIn.